This Step: Get a Learner Permit

-*If you're younger than 18, your parent or guardian is not required to accompany you.
+*If you're younger than 18 years old, your parent or guardian is not required to accompany you.
 Just have them sign the application as proof of consent.
 If you are 17 years old and you have a Driver Education Certificate, consent is NOT required.

 C) Take the NY Written Knowledge Test

 After gathering your requirements, take your written knowledge exam (permit test) at any local NY DMV office.
-To pass, you must correctly answer at least 14 of the 20 multiple-choice questions (including at least two of the four questions about road signs).
+To pass, you must answer at least 14 questions correctly of the 20 questions (including at least 2 of the 4 questions about road signs).
 If you fail, the state allows you to retest multiple times without paying any additional fees.